 Vesta, Diana and Minerva were the three virgin goddesses who swore never to marry

-Juno and Minerva were two component of the Capitoline triad (together with Jupiter)
+Juno and Minerva were two components of the Capitoline triad (together with Jupiter)

 Bellona was goddess of war, her temple was outside the pomoerium (the sacred boundary between the city of Rome and the world outside)

 But there are also other ancient deities which to a degree are less well known and popularised but were greatly influential: